 Awards and Recognition

 I live in Chapel Hill, NC with my wife and two daughters.
-We enjoy days and nights out on the town, attending our daughters’ dance and musical recitals, travelling, visiting the beach and mountains, watching Carolina sports teams, and exercising/playing various sports.
+We enjoy days and nights out on the town, attending our daughters’ dance, sports, and musical recitals, travelling, visiting the beach and mountains, watching Carolina sports teams, and exercising/playing various sports.
 I also play the guitar and piano.